The Grandparent’s Guide to T1D

 Hyperglycemia – also referred to as “high,” hyperglycemia occurs when there is too much sugar in the blood.
 Your grandchild needs insulin.

 Glucagon – an emergency treatment that is either given nasally with BAQSIMI, or via a shot of a Glucagon kit.
-It is given to Type 1 Diabetics (usually when they are so low that they cannot swallow) that provides “instant sugar” to the body.
+It is given to people with type 1 diabetes (usually when they are so low that they cannot swallow) that provides “instant sugar” to the body.

 Insulin – the hormone that our bodies make to turn food into energy.
-Type1 Diabetics don’t make insulin.
+People with type1 diabetes don’t make insulin.
 They must inject it to metabolize their food.

 Carb count – (short for “carbohydrate count”) the number of carbohydrates in a given serving of food.
-Knowing carb counts is essential; Type 1 diabetics inject a certain amount of insulin for the all of carbs they eat.
+Knowing carb counts is essential; people with type 1 diabetes inject a certain amount of insulin for the all of carbs they eat.

 Know the devices